kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 For sig-windows, we also see a risk to enabling a feature that has already Stable or fully featured on Linux.
 To mitigate this risk we have opted to create a separate KEP with a feature flag so we can communicate our status effectively.

-Another risk is the testing implementation for these features is mostly in e2e_node which doesn't currently support Windows.
-As a mitigation there was [some exploration](https://github.com/jsturtevant/kubernetes/tree/e2e_node-windows) to see if these tests could be enabled on Windows so we can progress this feature with confidence in the testing suite.

 ## Design Details